mdinger/turpl/README.md

 But wouldn't it be grand if there was some way for Unsafe to trust *some* trait contracts *somewhere*?
-This is the problem that unsafe traits tackle: by marking *the trait itself* as unsafe *to implement*, Unsafe can trust the implementation to be correct (because Unsafe can trust themself).
+This is the problem that unsafe traits tackle: by marking *the trait itself* as unsafe *to implement*, Unsafe can trust the implementation to be correct (because Unsafe can trust itself).

 Rust has traditionally avoided making traits unsafe because it makes Unsafe pervasive, which is not desirable.
 Send and Sync are unsafe is because